-The master's in nutrition emphasizes a skill-set tailored to expanding nutrition-related needs.
-Students learn to assess, evaluate, and intervene in the most current and relevant nutrition issues.
-The curriculum prepares graduates to work for agencies, businesses, and organizations that seek to improve nutrition at the local, national, and global level.
-This program also prepares students to engage in further study for research careers in nutrition.
+The curriculum prepares graduates to work for agencies, businesses, and organizations that seek to improve nutrition and well-being at the local, national, and global level.
+The program also prepares students to engage in further study for research careers in nutritional sciences.

 Community Nutrition

-The Community Nutrition Concentration emphasizes a skill-set tailored to expanding nutrition-related needs.
+The Community Nutrition concentration emphasizes a skill-set tailored to understanding nutrition-related needs in the context of overall health and well-being.
 Students learn to assess, evaluate, and intervene in the most current and relevant nutrition issues.
-The curriculum prepares graduates to work for agencies, businesses, and organizations that seek to improve nutrition at the local, national, and global level.
-This program also prepares students to engage in further study for research careers in nutrition
+The curriculum prepares graduates to work for agencies, businesses, and organizations that seek to improve nutrition and self-care at the local, national, and global level.
+This program also prepares students to engage in further study for research careers in nutrition.

 Nutrition and Performance

-The Nutrition and Performance Concentration emphasizes a skill-set tailored to expanding nutrition and performance related needs.
+The Nutrition and Performance concentration emphasizes a skill-set tailored to addressing nutrition and performance related needs.
 Students learn to assess, evaluate, and intervene in the most current and relevant nutrition and performance issues.
-This concentration provides a curriculum focused specifically on interdisciplinary approach to physical activity and nutrition.
-Upon graduation students will be competitive for a variety of positions related to nutrition and human performance and be prepared to pursue further graduate study in Nutrition or Physical activity related degrees.
+This concentration provides a curriculum focused specifically on interdisciplinary approaches to physical activity and nutrition.
+Upon graduation students will be competitive for a variety of positions related to nutrition and human performance and be prepared to pursue further graduate study in nutrition or physical activity related degrees.
 In addition, the curriculum prepares the student to take the International Society for Sports Nutrition (ISSN) certification.

 Admissions